JLanzuisi/Jack-SB/chapters/ch4.md

 "What you want for coffee?"
 I asked.

 Nick lit a cigarette, then handed me a five-dollar bill.
 "Take a wild guess.
 And make sure there's four goddamn sugars.
-Yesterday---\"
+Yesterday---"

 "I put them four in myself."